StackVista/stackstate-docs/README.md

 {% hint style="success" %}
 **StackState version 4.3** is now available.

-* Find out what's new in the StackState v4.3 release blog.
 * Check the [StackState v4.3 release notes and upgrade instructions](/setup/upgrade-stackstate/README.md).

 With the release of StackState v4.3, StackState v4.0 reaches end of life and will no longer be supported.
 If you are running version 4.0, please [upgrade StackState](/setup/upgrade-stackstate/README.md) to a supported version.